eliotwhite/dotfiles/readme.md

 ## Your Own Dotfiles

-I built this repo based on the work of others, and adapted it as needed.
+I built this repo based on the work of others and adapted it as needed.
 You can do the same!
 Just clone this repo and tweak away.

 The [`Brewfile`](./Brewfile) applies to Mac installations only, and the selection of desired applications is particular to each person.
 They have a [search function](https://brew.sh/) on their home page you can use to see whether your desired tools and applications are available.